 What obstacles prevent Parliament from doing its work and how would you fix it?

 Over the years, I have noticed how some MPs from the governing party behave as if they are there to represent their Ministers and in the process defend the wrong that gets done by some Ministers.
-MPs' main responsibility, regardless of which party they represent, is to hold the Executive accountable and conduct effective oversight.
+An MP's main responsibility, regardless of which party they represent, is to hold the Executive accountable and conduct effective oversight.
 Unfortunately, the loyalty to their political organizations often takes precedence over their core functions as MPs.